-Isn’t it ironic that in a place world famous for it’s bottled spring water the local villages often lack a dependable, clean water supply?
-Fiji bottled water is shipped all over the world at great expense and sold at great profit while the village taps often run dry.
+Isn’t it ironic that in a place world-famous for its bottled spring water the local villages often lack a dependable, clean water supply?
+Fiji bottled water is shipped all over the world at great expense and sold at a great profit while the village taps often run dry.

 Enter Ben Sorensen and Wananavu Kandavu.
 We met Ben while on Kadavu and had a chance to spend some time looking at his project in Kavala Bay.
 For the past two years Ben has worked in Fiji to build infrastructure water projects providing a sustainable water source for the local villages.